 Three kg is the approximate birth weight for full-term babies.
 The premature baby weight gain per day depends on when the baby was born.
 The earlier the delivery is, the lesser the baby will weigh.
 Premature babies usually have a birth weight of less than 2.3 kg.

 Extremely low birth weight in babies can pose a serious risk to their survival.
-Thanks to medical advancement, more than 90% of the preemies weighing 800 gm or more can survive.
-These days, around 60% of the premature babies who are born weighing more than 500 gm survive.
+Owing to medical advancements, more than 90% of preemies weighing 800 gm or more can survive.
+These days, around 60% of premature babies weighing more than 500 gm survive.

 All newborns follow a pattern as far as weight gain is concerned.
 They usually lose some weight during the initial few days.
-The weight loss could be due to a variety of factors.
-Babies who have just been delivered might have retained some fluids if your doctor gave you a hormone drip to speed up your labour.
-In such a case, your baby will look chubby after birth but will eventually end up losing weight.
-But if your baby is losing more than 10% of his weight, then it might be a matter of concern, and you should consult the doctor.
+This weight loss could be due to a variety of factors.
+Babies who have just been delivered might have retained some fluids if the doctor administered a hormone drip to the mother to speed up labour.
+In such a case, the baby looks chubby after birth, but will eventually end up losing weight.
+If your baby loses more than 10% of his weight, then it might be a matter of concern, and you should consult the doctor.
 The doctor will look at various factors like feeding and excretion to understand why this is happening.

-How to Calculate the Age of Premature Baby
+How to Calculate the Age of a Premature Baby

 To find out if your premature baby weight is normal, you need to find the age of your premature baby.
 The real age will be different from his date of delivery since he was born prematurely.

-Subtract the number of weeks he/she is premature from the present week.
-This means if your baby is 9 weeks old and he/she arrived 2 weeks earlier, then you will need to check whether he/she is reaching the milestones meant for a 7-week old rather than a baby who is 9 weeks old.
+Subtract the number of weeks he is premature from the present week.
+This means, if your baby is nine weeks old and he arrived two weeks earlier, then you will need to check whether he is reaching the milestones meant for a seven-week-old, rather than a baby who is nine-weeks-old.

 Premature Baby Weight Chart